Language

 Midpoint Calculation

-Find the exact center point between any two coordinates
+Find the exact center point between two coordinates and confirm it with the distance from the midpoint to each endpoint.

 Distance Formula